Warm inflation with a heavy QCD axion

 In the weak regime of warm inflation $Q \ll 1$, the corrections to the background evolution of the scalar field are small.
 However, the presence of the thermal bath of particles still changes the nature of the primordial density perturbations to be of classical origin, rather than seeded by quantum fluctuations.
 The quantum inflaton perturbations in k-space scale as $\delta \phi_k \sim H$ in cold inflation, whereas the classical inflaton perturbations in warm inflation scale as $\delta \phi_k \sim \sqrt{H T}$.
 Thus, the finite temperature $T$ enters as a new scale that enhances perturbations.

-In the strong regime of warm inflation $Q \gg 1$, slow-roll can be maintained on much steeper potentials, and consequently a large amount of e-folds is achieved over a smaller field range.
+In the strong regime of warm inflation $Q \gg 1$ a large amount of e-folds is achieved over a smaller field range.
 The thermal inflaton perturbations in the strong regime are even more efficiently enhanced compared to cold inflation by the temperature $T$, as well as $Q$.
-The parametric dependence of the scaling in which $Q$ enters depends on the temperature dependence of the thermal friction coefficient $\Upsilon(T)$ \cite{2009JCAP...07..013G, Bastero-Gil:2011rva, Das_2020, Mirbabayi_2023}.
+The parametric dependence of the scaling in which $Q$ enters depends on the temperature dependence of the thermal friction coefficient $\Upsilon(T)$ \cite{2009JCAP...07..013G, Bastero-Gil:2011rva, Das_2020, Mirbabayi:2022cbt}.
 Due to this strong enhancement of the scalar power spectrum, the tensor-to-scalar ratio, $r$, is very suppressed in the strong regime of warm inflation.